Tax Exempt Savings Plan

 The money you invest buys units or shares in the fund and the units have a daily value that can be used to work out the current overall value of your plan.

 To work out the value of your plan simply take the number of units your plan currently holds and multiply this number by the current Unit Price for that plan.

 For more information about the POIS Flexible Growth Fund and to see the daily unit value please see the about our funds information on the POIS website.

 Added value for you – Member Benefits

 Taking out a Tax Exempt Savings Plan is only the start.
 By doing so, you’ll be a part of the Foresters Friendly Family and can enjoy some wonderful, unique benefits including discretionary grants to help you cover the cost of things like higher education, dental and optical costs.
-In 2020, we gave back over £1.7 million to our Foresters and POIS members in the form of discretionary grants.
+In 2022, we gave back over £1.65 million to our Foresters and POIS members in the form of discretionary grants and charitable donations.

 Can I open more than one Tax Exempt Savings Plan?

-In a word, no. You see, under current legislation each person (including children) can save up to a maximum of £25 a month in a Friendly Society tax free regular savings plan.
-And because monthly contributions for this plan are fixed at £25, you can’t hold more than one plan.
+Under current legislation each person (including children) can save up to a maximum of £25 a month in a Friendly Society tax free regular savings plan.
+And because monthly contributions for this plan are fixed at £25, you unfortunately can’t hold more than one plan.

 However, any contributions above these limits can be invested in our other savings plans.